blackbaud/skyux-icons/README.md

 `@import url("https://sky.blackbaudcdn.net/static/skyux-icons/<version>/assets/css/skyux-icons.min.css");`

-If you are using the SKY UX icon font in a non-web-based project, you may also install it via NPM:
+If you are using the SKY UX icon font in a non-web-based project, you may install it via NPM:

 `npm install @skyux/icons`